rahmangunawans/Gajelas/replit.md

 - ✓ Resolved database path conflicts and ensured single SQLite database instance
 - ✓ Fixed dual server issue by removing main.py and keeping only app.py server
 - ✓ Admin user creation and authentication system fully operational
+- ✓ Fixed logout functionality by correcting import paths in dashboard
+- ✓ Implemented comprehensive multi-language system (English and Indonesian)
+- ✓ Changed default language from Indonesian to English as requested
+- ✓ Fixed password visibility toggle layout and functionality
+- ✓ Added language selection feature in user profile section
+- ✓ Enhanced password toggle with better positioning and tooltip
+- ✓ Updated all UI elements to use language manager for translations
+- ✓ Implemented dynamic language switching with immediate UI updates
+- ✓ Added comprehensive language support for dashboard, forms, and navigation

 **July 16, 2025:**
 - ✓ Successfully migrated project from Replit Agent to Replit environment